motherofcoconuts/async-dramatiq/README.md

 ```

 ## Async Actor
-The async actor, `async_dramatiq_actor`,  acts as a thin wrapper around the dramatiq actor providing a variety of new functionality.
+The async actor, `async_dramatiq_actor`,  acts as a thin wrapper around the Dramatiq actor providing a variety of new functionality.

 #### Interval Jobs
 Run a job at some interval